zeliff/Vertica-AMI-Packer-Templates/README.md

 limitations under the License.

 # Overview
-This repository contains a set of packer templates and provisioning scripts which are used to create a Vertica server AMI for a manually created base AMI.
-The base AMI is a machine image with a filesystem paritioned for use with Vertica.
-These templates support AMIs based upon Red Hat Enterprise Linux 7.4, CentOS 7.4, and Amazon Linux 2.0 RC candidate.
-The templates also use the us-east-1 region.
-This can be changed by editting the ```server_ami.json``` file.
+This repository contains a set of packer templates and provisioning scripts which are used to create a Vertica server AMI.
+The source AMI is a machine image of the base operating system (for example: the AWS Marketplace CentOS image.)
+Template configurations are provided for production of AMIs based upon Red Hat Enterprise Linux 7.5, CentOS 7.5, and Amazon Linux 2.0-3.
+The templates use the us-east-1 region but this can be changed by editting the ```server_ami.json``` file.

 Instructions for creating the base AMI are described below.

 # Limitations

-   * These templates work with Packer version 1.0.0.
-Later versions of Packer introduce changes to the variable names and will not work with these templates.
+   * These templates have been tested to work with Packer version 1.3.3.
-   * These templates are tailored for use with Vertica version 9.0.0 and later.

 # Preliminaries

 1. Install [Packer](www.packer.io) on your host.
 These templates work with Packer version 1.0.0.
 Later versions of Packer have changed some variable names.
 2. Create a ```aws_credentials.json``` file from the example, substituing your own AWS credentials.
+3. Download the Vertica server rpm.   (https://www.vertica.com/download/vertica/community-edition/)
-3. Create Base1 AMI (see below.)
+4. Create your AMI (see below.)

 # Using Packer to Create the Vertica AMI

-1. Create a directory 'rpms.server' containing the Vertica server and R Lang rpms of your choice.
+1. Create a directory 'rpms' containing the Vertica server and (optionally) the R Lang rpms.
 2. Run ``` bin/create_server_ami.sh -o <OS>```.
-This script optinally takes one of two parameters:  -b \<build number\> or -n \<AMI name\>

 # Creating the Base AMI